JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 >
 {type="note"}

-### Customization
+### Create your own hierarchy

-If necessary, you can further [configure the resulting hierarchy manually](#configure-the-hierarchical-structure-manually).
+If necessary, you can further configure the resulting hierarchy manually [using the dependsOn relation](#manual-configuration).
 To do that, apply the `by getting` construction for the source sets created with `targetHierarchy.default()`.

 Consider this example of a project with a source set shared between the `jvm` and `native` targets only: